Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Affiliate marketing is more of brand building and email marketing these days, and it has outgrown over thin content sites that are built to rank for standalone keywords.

-And with Hummingbird in the picture, from a SEO perspective, it might be high time to stop thinking about thin and small affiliate sites and exact match keyword rankings, and rather think about big authoritative brand sites and broad keyword rankings.
+And with Hummingbird in the picture, from an SEO perspective, it might be high time to stop thinking about thin and small affiliate sites and exact match keyword rankings, and rather think about big authoritative brand sites and broad keyword rankings.

-Also, 2015 saw the explosion of eCommerce affiliate marketing.
+Also, the explosion of eCommerce affiliate marketing.

-I expect this to continue in 2016.
+I expect this to continue in.

 More and more people are buying more and more varieties of stuff online, and this trend will only grow.

-Finding hot products, finding and targeting the right audiences, creating profitable stores and getting sales is not that much of a hurdle with the platforms offered by Amazon and eBay, and the advertising ability offered by Facebook and Google.
+Finding hot products, finding and targeting the right audiences, creating profitable stores, and getting sales is not that much of a hurdle with the platforms offered by Amazon and eBay, and the advertising ability offered by Facebook and Google.

 Michael Erickson, founder and CEO of Search Scientists